movementlabsxyz/MIP/MIP/mip-34/README.md

 **Fastconfirmation**

 3. design a _staking_ mechanism for the validators to stake assets, distribute rewards and manage slashing
-1. _define and verify_ the threshold (e.g. 2/3 of validators attest) for fastconfirmation.
+1. _define and verify_ the threshold (e.g. 2/3 of validators attest) for Fastconfirmation.
-1. _communicate_ the fastconfirmation status and compare to the postconfirmation status.
+1. _communicate_ the Fastconfirmation status and compare to the postconfirmation status.

 ### Components